Lecture 13: Monoids

 Maybe, First, and Last

-There are many other useful Monoid
+There are many other useful Monoids, besides the common ones

 on lists, numbers, and booleans above.
 For example, the following

-derived instance "lifts" all Monoid
+derived instance "lifts" all Monoids over a

 instance Monoid a => Monoid (Maybe a) where